Which country is cheaper, Portugal or Belgium?

 The autumn attracts plenty of travelers to both Belgium and Portugal.
 The autumn months attract visitors to Belgium because of the shopping scene and the natural beauty of the area.
 Furthermore, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Portugal this time of year.

 Brussels is much colder than Lisbon in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and Lisbon stays around 19°C (66°F).
+The daily temperature in Brussels averages around 12°C (54°F) in October, and Lisbon fluctuates around 19°C (66°F).

 People are often attracted to the plentiful sunshine in Lisbon this time of the year.
 Brussels usually receives less sunshine than Lisbon during autumn.
 Brussels gets 114 hours of sunny skies, while Lisbon receives 213 hours of full sun in the autumn.